JuliaTrustworthyAI/ConformalPrediction.jl/README.md

 ## Disclaimer ⚠️

 This package is in its very early stages of development.
-In fact, I’ve built this package largely to gain a better understanding of the topic itself.
+In fact, I’ve built this package largely to gain a better understanding of the topic myself.
 So far only the most simple approaches have been implemented:

 - Naive method for regression.
 - LABEL approach for classification (Sadinle, Lei, and Wasserman 2019).